-A Faith Not For the Faint of Heart (2 Timothy 1:7)
+Faith Not For the Faint of Heart (2 Timothy 1:7)

-For God gave us a spirit not of fear but of power and love and self-control. —2 Timothy 1:7
+[For] God gave us a spirit not of fear but of power and love and self-control. —2 Timothy 1:7

-This morning you and I rolled out of bed to find ourselves in a difficult world (2 Timothy 3:1), one that is madly in love with hating God (2 Timothy 3:4) and one that attempts to solicit our own heart’s allegiance.
+Believing the gospel is not for the faint of heart.
+This morning you and I rolled out of bed to find ourselves in a difficult world (2 Timothy 3:1), one that is madly in love with hating God (2 Timothy 3:4) and attempts to solicit our own heart’s allegiance.

 Timothy, I love you, I thank God for you, I miss you (2 Timothy 1:2-4)!
 Before I say anything else about your calling as a minister or the difficulties you must be facing in Ephesus today, I just want you to remember that you belong to God.

-For better or worse, we often take on the personality of our earthy parents.
+For better or worse, we often take on the personality of our earthly parents.
 How much more for those who have God as their Heavenly Father?
-Whether it’s Timothy in the 1st century, or you and I in the 21st century, believers overcome opposition not primarily by sound strategy (though helpful) but because of what God gives to his children by faith in Christ—“God gave us a spirit not of fear but of power and love and self-control” (2 Timothy 1:7).
+Whether it’s Timothy in the 1st century, or you and me in the 21st, believers overcome opposition not primarily by sound strategy (though helpful), but because of what God gives His children by faith in Christ: a spirit not of fear but of power and love and self-control.

+Believer, don’t hide in the bushes on today’s battlefield of opposition.
+Remember the Spirit that dwells within you!
 Believing the gospel is not for the faint of heart, but that is not the kind of heart we have.
-We have one that beats powerfully by his Spirit.
-Let us “fan into flame” this gift from our Father today (2 Timothy 1:6)!
+In Christ, our hearts beat powerfully by His Spirit.
+Let us “fan into flame” this gift from our Father today!

-1. Where are you being tempted to “fear” today?
+1. Where are you being tempted to fear today?

 2. In addition to God’s power, have you stopped to contemplate God’s love today?
 What comes to mind?
 (See Ephesians 2:4.)
-How might this defeat gospel opposition in your life today?
+How might this knowledge defeat gospel opposition in your life today?

-3. What is the “reason” (2 Timothy 1:6a) that Paul reminds Timothy to “fan into flame the gift of God” (2 Timothy 1:6b)?
+3. What is the reason Paul reminds Timothy to “fan into flame the gift of God” (2 Timothy 1:6b)?
 (See 2 Timothy 1:5.)

 4. How do you think this relates to Timothy’s—and our—ability to do what Paul says?